Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Stable Gaussian mixture BBVI

 All expectations in \cref{eq:gm-ngf-repar,eq:Ek} are approximated using Monte Carlo sampling, as is standard in BBVI.
 For each component $k$, we draw $J$ samples $\{\theta_k^j\}_{j=1}^J \sim \mathcal{N}(0,I)$ and use them to estimate $\mathbb{E}_{\mathcal{N}}[f_k]$ and the corresponding centered moments $\mathbb{E}_{\mathcal{N}}[\theta f_k]$ and $\mathbb{E}_{\mathcal{N}}[\theta\theta^Tf_k]$.
 This procedure requires $JK$ evaluations of $\Phi_R$ per time step.

 Finally, the time step $\Delta t_n$ is selected adaptively:

-where $\Delta t_{\max}$ is a prescribed maximum step size, $\beta$ is a stability parameter, and $\eta(t)$ is a scheduling function that decays from $1$ to a small value to mitigate Monte Carlo noise. $E_k(t_n)$ is also estimated using Monte Carlo (using the formula \cref{eq:Ek}).
+where $\Delta t_{\max}$ is a prescribed maximum step size, $\beta$ is a stability parameter, and $\eta(t)$ is a scheduling function that decays from $1$ to a small value to mitigate Monte Carlo noise.
+The matrices \(E_k(t_n)\) are estimated as part of the covariance update in \cref{eq:Ek}.
+The two terms in \cref{eq:adaptive-dt} are typically active in different phases of the dynamics: the second term controls the step size during the initial warm-up phase, when \(\|E_k(t_n)\|_2\) may be large, while the first term, \(\Delta t_{\max}\eta(t_n)\), usually becomes dominant near convergence.
+We also empirically examine whether an additional weight-based restriction is beneficial for the exponential weight update; the results indicate that such a restriction is not necessary, see \cref{ssec:discuss-dt}.
 A detailed discussion of this adaptive time-stepping strategy is provided in \cref{ssec:convergence-study}.